 How to Make Banana Bread Baked Oatmeal

-This baked oatmeal recipe is very easy to make.
+This banana bread oatmeal recipe is very easy to make.
 A high speed blender makes the preparation so quick!
 Once you've blended the ingredients, you will want to work quickly to mix in the oats and nuts and get it in the oven.

-STEP 1: Combine the two ripe bananas, egg, maple syrup, cinnamon, nutmeg, milk, melted butter, vanilla, gluten free flour, baking powder, salt and 1 cup of oats in a high speed blender.
+STEP 1: Combine the two ripe bananas, egg, maple syrup, cinnamon, nutmeg, milk, melted butter, vanilla extract, gluten free flour, baking powder, salt and 1 cup of oats in a high speed blender.
 Blend until it's a thick batter, about 20 seconds.

-STEP 2: Pour the oatmeal batter into a large mixing bowl.
+STEP 2: Pour the oat mixture into a large bowl.

-STEP 3: Add the walnuts and remaining oats to the oatmeal batter.
+STEP 3: Add the walnuts and remaining oats to the wet ingredients.
 If you want to add chocolate chips or fruit, now is the time to stir it in.

-STEP 4: Transfer the oatmeal batter to a greased baking dish.
+STEP 4: Pour batter into a greased 8-inch square baking dish.
 Top with slices from the remaining banana and a sprinkle of walnuts.
 Then bake!

-Bake until the top springs back when gently poked.
+Bake until the top is golden brown and springs back when gently poked.
 The texture will be a little dense, between oatmeal and banana bread.

 Storage

 Store leftover baked oatmeal in an airtight container in the refrigerator for up to 4 days.
-Reheat individual servings in the microwave.
+Reheat individual portions in the microwave.

 To freeze - once the oatmeal has cooled completely, cut it into individual servings and wrap them with plastic wrap.
 Place the wrapped pieces in a freezer bag and store for up to 3 months.
 Thaw overnight in the refrigerator and reheat before serving.